 Investing in carbon sequestration

-By 2040, our global approach will enable us to reduce our CO2 emissions by 80 to 90% (compared to 2015) by acting on scopes 1, 2 and 3 of the Greenhouse Gas Protocol.
-To achieve our Net Zero Carbon target, even once we’ve made the maximum effort to reduce our emissions, there will still be 10% to 20% residual emissions, so we are investing in CO2 sequestration via carbon sinks that remove atmospheric carbon to reduce global warming and contribute to Net Zero accounting.
+By 2040, we aim to reduce our CO2 emissions by 90% (compared to 2020) by acting on scope 1, 2 and 3 of the Greenhouse Gas Protocol.
+To achieve our Net Zero Carbon target, we will also reduce our 10% residual emissions by investing in carbon sequestration initiatives.

 Understanding Carbon Sequestration